Marine Corps Marathon: Facts and trivia

 MCM Mascots Miles the Bulldog and his sister Molly are faithful MCM companions, cheering on and entertaining runners at all MCM events.
 Miles models bib number 1775 to honor the year the USMC was founded, while Molly proudly displays bib number 1943, a nod to the year in which the Marine Corps Women's Reserve was created.
 In 2011, Miles added "10K Finisher" to his resume when he impressively completed all 6.2 miles of the MCM10K.

 USMC Runners The first female active duty Marine MCM winner was 1st Lieutenant Joanna Martin at the 1979 MCM.
 Martin, a native of Woodbridge, VA and stationed at Camp Pendleton, CA at the time, finished with a time of 2:58:14.
 Four years later, the first male active duty Marine won the MCM.
 Sergeant Farley Simon of Alea, Hawaii finished with a time of 2:17:46.

 2001 Marine Corps Marathon The status of the 2001 MCM was in serious question until three weeks prior to the scheduled event day.
 Post-9/11, approval by the Commandant of the Marine Corps to proceed with the marathon was contingent upon a new security plan.
 With approval in place, mile five on the MCM course gave runners an up-close view of the terrorist attack on the Pentagon.
 Many 2001 MCM finishers agree this was a very special year.
 More than 15,000 runners from 50 states and 39 countries participated in the 26th annual Marine Corps Marathon.

 Shadow Runs The Marine Corps Marathon is one of the top stateside military event with sanctioned "shadow runs."
 In 2014, the shadow run was held at Camp Leatherneck, Afghanistan.(Miller, and Amanda.
 "Event Rundown."
 Army Times (2014): 31.
 ProQuest.
 Web.
 25 Nov.
 2014.)

-Social Media The popularity of the Marine Corps Marathon continues to grow as more social media sites develop.
-Blogs, Facebook, YouTube and Twitter.
+Social Media The popularity of the Marine Corps Marathon continued to grow as more social media sites developed: Blogs, Facebook, YouTube and Twitter.